 Seek to understand and meet shareholder needs and expectations

-As the large majority of the Company's shares are held in CREST, with the beneficial owners not disclosed, AAOG seeks to communicate with shareholders primarily by indirect methods.
-Announcements through RNS are as comprehensive as possible.
-Social media are used as a means of communication, and the Company has adopted guidelines relating to the use of social media.
+As the large majority of the Company's shares are held in CREST, with the beneficial owners not disclosed, AAOG seeks to communicate with shareholders primarily by announcements through RNS, which seek to be timely and comprehensive.

 Take into account wider stakeholder and social responsibilities and their implications for long-term success